 - Microsoft Application Virtualization (App-V) Auto Sequencer

-- Windows PE add-on to supports post-RTM updates to tools in the ADK
+- Windows PE add-on to support post-RTM updates to tools in the ADK

 Note: Microsoft announced a change with WindowsADK starting with Windows 10 1809; Windows Preinstallation Environment (WinPE) is released separately from the (ADK.
-SO you need to add Windows PE to your ADK installation by downloading the Windows PE Addon and run the included installer after installing the ADK.
+So you need to add Windows PE to your ADK installation by downloading the Windows PE Addon and running the included installer after installing the ADK.

 NOTE! – Windows 10 1809 ADK Known issue highlighted by a Twitter user Pierre.
 More details are in the Tweet.